Lunac-dev/valorant-store-backend/README.md

 <br/>

 ## About
-This is the [ValorantStore.net](https://valorantstore.net/) back end.
+This is the [ValorantStore.net](https://valorantstore.net/) backend.
 Anyone can see the code.
-The front end can be found [here](https://github.com/Lunac-dev/valorant-store-frontend).
+The frontend can be found [here](https://github.com/Lunac-dev/valorant-store-frontend).

 ## Support
 If you need help, join us on Discord.